Your Scottish Highlands Itinerary

 The second stop was in Kilmahog to see some Highland Cattle.
 We actually found the same exact spot that Timberbush Tours stopped at by chance!
 Viewing the cattle is free as they are next to the parking lot.
 You can find this location by looking up the "Trossachs Woollen Mill" in Callander.

 The drive up to Glencoe is stunning!
+It’s no wonder they chose this area to feature in the James Bond movie, Skyfall.
 You are going to pass through the upper part of Loch Lomond & The Trossachs National Park, and there won't be any regrets!
 There are too many picture worthy spots to stop at between Callander and the town of Glencoe to count.
 Yes, we also stopped in the town of Glencoe itself for a quick lunch, but it isn't the town that is the highlight.
 Realize that Glencoe is a spacial area, and that some of the best views are between the Bridge of Orchy and the Glencoe Mountain Resort on your drive up.
 Even we missed a few amazing ones!
 Keep your camera ready and look for places to pull over.
 No cost to enjoy the scenic drive up!

 4. Ft.
 William & Ben Nevis